-Eviction is the legal process that occurs when a landlord removes a tenant from a rental unit, such as an apartment or a house.
-There are many grounds for eviction, some of which are governed by the terms of the lease or rental agreement, and some of which exist under state law.
+Eviction is the legal process when a landlord removes a tenant from a rental unit, such as an apartment or a house.
+There are many grounds for eviction, some of which are governed by the terms of the lease or rental agreement and some of which exist under state law.

-If the tenant doesn’t move out or remedy the problem within the period specified in the notice, then the landlord must file an eviction action in court in order to legally evict the tenant and recover any monetary losses, or damages, from the tenant.
-State law specifies the procedures and requirements for giving the tenant notice of the eviction.
+If the tenant doesn’t move out or remedy the problem within the period specified in the eviction notice, then the landlord must file an eviction action in court to legally evict the tenant and recover any monetary losses, or damages, from the tenant.
+State and local laws specify the procedures and requirements for giving the tenant proper notice of the eviction.

 The law typically provides landlords with a way to dispose of personal property that a former tenant has left behind in the rental unit.
 However, a landlord should only get rid of the property once the tenant has clearly left the rental unit without intending to return.

 The court process allows the landlord to recover money owed by the tenant for past-due rent or damages.
 State law and/or the rental agreement may also determine to what extent a landlord can apply security deposit funds to pay for past-due rent or damages to the rental unit.
 These laws also usually outline how a tenant can get their security deposit back after moving out and how quickly a landlord must return all or part of the security deposit to the tenant.